vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     install tanzu-cli-linux_amd64 /usr/local/bin/tanzu
     chmod +x /usr/local/bin/tanzu
     ```
-    Run the `tanzu version` command to check that the correct version of tanzu is installed and executable.
+    Run the `tanzu version` command to check that the correct version of Tanzu is installed and executable.

     ```bash
     # tanzu version